sdcampbell/serialized/README.md

 ## Purpose

-The script takes input form stdin and expects a complete HTTP request.
+The script takes input from stdin and expects a complete HTTP request.
 Some uses include cat'ing a file from the terminal, using the Burp Suite 'Piper' extension, or in a Caido workflow cmd.

 It detects the following serialized data types: